nagaraj-bahubali/Cross-Language-Clone-Detection/doc/Windows/README.md

 Start the docker application in your windows machine.

-The Docker image is available as [`tuvistavie/bigcode-tools`][2] To install it, you can run
+The Docker image is available as [`tuvistavie/bigcode-tools`][2] To install it, you can run (NOTE: Docker should be started before running below command)

 ```
 docker run tuvistavie/bigcode-tools ls